pbayer/ProcessFlows.jl/README.md

 ### Simple approach

-`PFlow` provides a model kit for basic entities of production systems or projects like
+`PFlow` provides a model kit for basic entities of production systems like

 - work units,
 - orders/jobs,